OWASP/NodeGoat/README.md

 Being lightweight, fast, and scalable, Node.js is becoming a widely adopted platform for developing web applications.
 This project provides an environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js and how to effectively address them.

+## Getting Started
+OWASP Top 10 for Node.js web applications:

+### Know it!
+[Tutorial Guide](http://nodegoat.herokuapp.com/tutorial) explaining how each of the OWASP Top 10 vulnerabilities can manifest in Node.js web apps and how to prevent it.

+### Do it!
+[A Vulnerable Node.js App for Ninjas](http://nodegoat.herokuapp.com/) to exploit, toast, and fix.
+You may like to [set up your own copy](#how-to-setup-your-copy-of-nodegoat) of the app to fix and test vulnerabilities.
+Hint: Look for comments in source code.
+##### Default user accounts
+The database comes pre-populated with these user accounts created as part of the seed data -
+* Admin Account - u:admin p:Admin_123
+* User Accounts (u:user1 p:User1_123), (u:user2 p:User2_123)
+* New users can also be added using the sign-up page.

 ## How to Setup Your Copy of NodeGoat